 21-35, you may be deficient!

 I often speak to the importance of protein, which is in my opinion the most important macronutrient.
-The other 2 macros, carbohydrates and fat, are also absolutely imperative to our health, but can be consumed cyclically as long as you’re hitting your calorie goal.
-Whether you are doing low carb/high fat or low fat/high carb, protein must remain consistent.
+The other 2, carbohydrates and fat, are also absolutely imperative to our health, but can be consumed cyclically as long as you’re hitting your calorie goal.
+Whether you’re eating low carb/high fat, low fat/high carb, or somewhere in between, protein must remain consistent.

-This is critical to your body composition, which is comprised of lean body mass, extracellular water, and adipose tissue.
+This is critical to your body composition, which is the amount of fat, bone, and muscle in your body.
+Look around, most of us could use more muscle and bone, and less fat.
 Personally, I cycle my carb and fat intake around my workout schedule, with protein always being consistent and always being my priority.
+On my workout days, I’ll consume more carbs in order to fuel my body for that work.
+The goal is to be lean AND strong.
 What’s the point of losing weight if you’re also losing muscle?
-The goal is to be lean AND strong.

-• Protein is responsible for the health of your hair, skin, and nails.
-Hello anti-aging!
+- It’s responsible for the health of your hair, skin, and nails.
+Hello aging beautifully!
 The collagen in protein helps keep you young looking.

 Does any of this get your attention?

 Building muscle isn’t just for bodybuilders, it’s for everyone.
-We are all different though and our optimal needs will vary based on age, activity level, and health goals.
+We’re all different though and our optimal needs will vary based on age, activity level, and health goals.
 That’s why it’s important to find YOUR sweet spot.

 So how do we get there?